HabitatFramework/UserGuide/interface/interface.rst

 Details Tab
 -----------

 Click on :guilabel:`Details` to display the Details tab as shown in the figure :ref:`figUIDT`.
+The Details tab displays any priority and potential priority habitats, general comments, maps and site details.

 .. _figUIDT: